saibhreas/heroOne/READme.md

 ## Description

 The is an example of basic REACT component to be used for hero space in the GUI.
 It is a self contained package complete with style sheet.

+Main.js is an exportable RECT component containing a video looped an muted running, with an overlay.

+Styling has it as full screen to run in the background as Hero page.

 The development environment was **VS Code**

 - may need to install extensions:

   * Prettier
-  * Tailwind CSS Intellisense
-  * Auto Rename Tag
   * ES7+ React/Redux/React-Native snippets
   * Console Ninja